mcneel/computeclient_js/docs/Curve.rst

    Returns a geometrically equivalent PolyCurve.
    The PolyCurve has the following properties
    1. All the PolyCurve segments are LineCurve, PolylineCurve, ArcCurve, or NurbsCurve.
-   2. The Nurbs Curves segments do not have fully multiple interior knots.
+   2. The NURBS Curves segments do not have fully multiple interior knots.
-   3. Rational Nurbs curves do not have constant weights.
+   3. Rational NURBS curves do not have constant weights.
    4. Any segment for which IsLinear() or IsArc() is True is a Line, Polyline segment, or an Arc.
-   5. Adjacent Colinear or Cocircular segments are combined.
+   5. Adjacent co-linear or co-circular segments are combined.
    6. Segments that meet with G1-continuity have there ends tuned up so that they meet with G1-continuity to within machine precision.